vroger11/vroger11.github.io/_posts/2022-12-08-redbull-wololo-legacy.md

 Enough talk, let's look at my work now 😃.

 # Players achievements
-My first dataviz was to show the achievements of each player regarding their classements alongside the number of games they won, lost.
+My first dataviz was to show the achievements of each player regarding their rank alongside the number of games they won, lost.
 It also includes the prize they gained.
 I am pretty happy with this one as it looks pleasant with multiple information on it.

 {:refdef: style="text-align: center;"}